How Should I Draft a Strict Warning Letter for an Employee's Serious Misconduct?

 Dinesh Divekar

-If the enquiry was conducted and if the culpability of the employee was proved then what is the point in keeping this employee?
-Impeccable conduct the is prerequisite of employment.
-Why your management is developing cold feet in sacking him?
-Tolerance towards under-performance or non-performance is still understandable but this is plain integrity issue.
+If the inquiry was conducted and the culpability of the employee was proven, then what is the point in keeping this employee?
+Impeccable conduct is a prerequisite of employment.
+Why is your management developing cold feet in sacking him?
+Tolerance towards underperformance or non-performance is still understandable, but this is a plain integrity issue.

-Just recently Yahoo CEO has resigned because he had made false claim in his CV about his degree.
-During my HR days, I still remember my VP had sacked one young employee because security had caught her carrying four used lead pencils!
+Just recently, Yahoo's CEO resigned because he had made a false claim on his CV about his degree.
+During my HR days, I still remember my VP had sacked a young employee because security had caught her carrying four used lead pencils!

 Tolerance towards guile is dangerous.
-It will vitiate your organisation's culture and set bad trend in your organisation.
-Why you don't want to sack this fellow?
+It will vitiate your organization's culture and set a bad trend in your organization.
+Why don't you want to sack this fellow?
 Is good performance the reason?
-If yes, then how can you bargain organisation's values with misconduct of employee.
-If you retain this employee then others perceive your MD's leadership as weak one.
+If yes, then how can you bargain the organization's values with the misconduct of the employee?
+If you retain this employee, then others may perceive your MD's leadership as weak.

-I would rather recommend not only employee being sacked but issuing the service certificate with remarks as "terminated due to misconduct".
-This will send a signal to all the employee you stand for what and they will think 100 times before doing some underhand activity.
+I would recommend not only sacking the employee but also issuing a service certificate with remarks as "terminated due to misconduct."
+This will send a signal to all employees that you stand for what is right, and they will think 100 times before engaging in any underhand activity.

-Your MD or top management needs to read chapter of "Organisation Culture" of OB once again!
+Your MD or top management needs to revisit the chapter on "Organizational Culture" in OB once again!

 DVD